Families to Letby: 'You played God with our children's lives'

 "Knowing his murderer was watching us was like something out of a horror story."

-The mother of Baby C began by remembering the "overwhelming wave of emotion" she felt when she first held Baby C, who she called "my tiny feisty boy".
+The mother of Baby C remembered the "overwhelming wave of emotion" she felt when she first held Baby C, whom she called "my tiny feisty boy".
 He was murdered on 14 June.

 She wore her first-born's hand and footprints around her neck after his death.
 But when Letby was arrested she felt "so conflicted" - the nurse had been the one to take those prints.